 The metrics associated with Business Transactions can be used for charting.
 See Charting for detailed information about charting of measures.

-Evaluation of Business Transactions generates or updates entries in the Business Transaction view, which is described in Business Transactions Dashlet.
-An entry is created the first time the filter evaluation of a Business Transaction is passed.
-Subsequent positive filter evaluations increase the count of the entry and update the displayed PurePath-related timing information.
+Evaluating Business Transactions generates or updates entries in the Business Transaction view, described in Business Transactions dashlet.
+An entry is created the first time you pass a Business Transaction filter.
+Subsequent positive filter evaluations increase the entry count and updates the displayed PurePath-related timing information.

-A new entry is generated for new occurrences of measurement values of measures used for splitting, assuming that the filter criteria are fulfilled.
-Recurring values result in an update of the entry representing the splitting criteria.
+New measurement value occurrences of measures used for splitting also create a new entry if the filter criteria are fulfilled.
+Recurring values update the entry representing the splitting criteria.
 Evaluation functions also generate or update entries within the Business Transaction view.

 Business Transactions on stored sessions

-Business Transactions and the underlying measures can be reconfigured in stored and offline sessions.
-For example, PurePath-related measures can be added, new thresholds can be configured, and Business Transactions can be changed or created on new measures.
+You can reconfigure Business Transactions and the underlying measures in stored and offline sessions.
+For example, you can add PurePath-related measures, configure new thresholds, and you can create or change Business Transactions on new measures.

-After configuration changes are made to the System Profile, all PurePaths of the stored session have to be analyzed again to reflect the configuration changes that result in new measurements for charting and Business Transaction values.
-Select Process Configuration Changes from the context menu.
-The new measurements and Business Transactions are stored to the analyzed session.
+After making configuration changes to the System Profile, all stored session PurePaths must be reanalyzed to reflect configuration changes that result in new measurements for charting and Business Transaction values.
+Select Process Configuration Changes from the context menu to do this.
+This stores new measurements and Business Transactions to the analyzed session.